 Improve the Experience

 From dealing with different user locations to providing meaningful content in search results, it’s important to give users the tools they need to find relevant answers to their many questions.
-Coveo for Sitecore comes with many useful tools that help improve user digital experience through your search pages.
+Coveo Hive comes with many useful tools that help improve user digital experience through your search pages.
 Leveraging those tools is crucial to successfully deliver relevant content to end users.

 Adding Front-End Components

-With Coveo for Sitecore Hive modularity, you can easily build a basic search page and improve it along the way, according to your requirements (see Create a Simple Result List).
+With Coveo Hive modularity, you can easily build a basic search page and improve it along the way, according to your requirements (see Create a Simple Result List).

 Add Related Controls to your search interface to improve the user experience.
 From a result header to a facet, you have it all built in.
 Give full control to the users, and make your search component a key solution for their questions.

 Although you have a fully functional search page, it needs to scale from a device to another.
 Make sure it’s responsive and use the available tools to help you along.
 Dealing with many devices, browsers and context makes it difficult from time to time to deliver top-quality layouts.
 By default, your search results will be displayed as a list.
 You can easily configure the default layout to list, cards or table.
 Consider giving users the choice of result layout (see Toggle Between a List and a Card Result Layout).

 Implementing Device Detection in Sitecore lets you detect which device is being used to access your website and customize the experience accordingly.
 It can be used along with CSS media query.

 For content relevancy improvement, don’t underestimate Insert and Customize a Distance Resources Component.
 Distance resources component can be used to filter query based on geolocation.
 Once implemented, you can leverage Distance Facet Slider, Distance Facet Range and Distance sort components.

 Using Sitecore Personalization With Coveo lets you display different search results depending on external conditions defined by Sitecore (e.g., display different search result layout depending on user location).